Inner null radius: 58.801 mm

 - JIS (S8502-1973) is a Japanese standard and uses a slightly larger inner groove radius than DIN (57.6 mm) and the largest outer groove radius of the three (146.5 mm).

 These are the most commonly used dimensions.
 They were chosen to keep the generator compatible and comparable with other protractors and calculators.
 DIN and IEC both have been specifying a larger outer groove radius of 146.3 mm since 1964, but this will not make much of a difference.

-But which of the three standards should you choose?
+But which of groove dimension standards should you choose?
 It depends on your records!
 Tracking distortion will be minimized in the specified modulated area.
 This is particularly critical for the inner grooves, as distortion increases significantly beyond the inner null point.
 So measure a couple of records with a narrow dead wax and choose wisely.
 For easier measuring, you may print out our record ruler.